abhijithgithub23/E-commerce-Website/README.md

     *Note: Ensure you have set up your `.env` file with `MONGO_URI`, `JWT_ACCESS_SECRET`, etc.*

 ### 3. Frontend Setup
-1. Navigate to the client directory (in a new terminal window):
+1. Navigate to the frontend directory (in a new terminal window):
     ```bash
-    cd client
+    cd frontend
     ```
 2. Install dependencies:
     ```bash